realtime-sanitizer/rtsan/README.md

 docker pull realtimesanitizer/radsan-clang
 ```

-You can quickly experiment in your own repository using a shared-volume:
+You can quickly experiment in your own repository using a shared volume:

 ```sh
 docker run -v $(pwd):/my_repo -it realtimesanitizer/radsan-clang /bin/bash